-12.3 WALKWAYS / TRAILS 10 METER WIDE RIGHT OF WAY OR GREATER
+12.3 WALKWAYS / TRAILS 10 METRE WIDE RIGHT OF WAY OR GREATER

-There shall be a minimum of four trees per every 35 linear meters of walkway right-ofway.
+There shall be a minimum of four trees per every 35 linear metres of walkway right-ofway.
 Trees / shrubs as specified under Plant Selection in 3.2 above.